CANADIAN FORCES HELMETS

 A modified version of the French Gallet SPECTRA helmet design was produced by the Barrday company in Ontario for user trials and testing.
 Several thousand of these helmets were produced between 1988 and 1990.
 Although several variants were made it was not adopted as standard, but is worn by some civilian police forces.
 The general design was considered acceptable with modifications, and it was similar to the final approved helmet, the CG634.

 Early Barrday Helmet

 Following the trials of the Barrday helmet, the French helmet with a Canadian suspension system was adopted as the CG634 in 1997 and is now standard.
-It is manufactured by GSI (Gallet SÚcuritÚ Internationale) in St-Romuald Quebec.
+It was manufactured by GSI (Gallet Securete Internationale) in St-Romuald Quebec until 2004 It is now made by MSA. .
 It's ballistic properties are slightly superior to the PASGT and it is specifically designed for use with the new patterns of Canadian uniforms and equipment.
-It is issued with a TW CADPAT camouflage cover, white, blue and Arid CADPAT covers are issued as required.
+With it's suspension system and 3 point chinstrap it is suitable for parachuting.
+CADPAT TEMPERATE WOODLAND (TW), CADPAT ARID REGIONS (AR), CADPAT WINTER OPERATIONS (WO) plain white, and UN blue covers are issued as required.

 If you accessed this page from an outside link or search engine and do not see a navigation bar on the left side of the page, click HERE to go to the Canadian Military Police Virtual Museum main page.

 These pages are entirely the responsibility of the author and are in no way associated with the Department of National Defence, the Canadian Forces Military Police Branch or any other official agency.